aron123/node-barion/README.md

 ### Secure vs. insecure mode
 The `node-barion` module can work in 2 different modes that can be set with the `Secure` (boolean) field when instantiating a new Barion object.
 The field's default value is `true` (Secure Mode).

 When the `Secure` field's value is `true`, the module works in "Secure Mode".
-In this mode, the module does some checks and transformations (if necessary and possible) on the given object before sends it to the Barion API.
+In this mode, the module does some checks and transformations (if necessary and possible) on the given object before sending it to the Barion API.
 If it finds any error, that cannot be fixed automatically, it throws `BarionModelError`.

 In Secure Mode, the following steps are applied to all input objects: